 9.1 Since people represent the most valuable asset in the business, any attrition could lead to a valuable loss of competitive edge.
-Recruitment and retention of specialized professionals is an industry wide challenge.
+Recruitment and retention of specialized professionals in any industry is a challenge.

 9.2 We maintain a cordial and informal working environment.
 Authority is delegated at all levels through a defined system of the scope of work, responsibility and reporting structure which results in leaders being nurtured across the organisational structure.
 We remunerate employees according to the prevailing industry standards and conduct in-depth training, both functional and attitudinal, leading to a low attrition rate.